-The Baltimore Region also benefits from its proximity to Washington, DC amenities; Baltimore, however, as a distinct and unique community, offers a wealth of cultural resources that are unmatched by many other regions across the country.
-Our region ranked 19th in the 2004 national arts ranking.
+The Baltimore Region also benefits from its proximity to Washington, DC amenities; however, Baltimore, as a distinct and unique community, offers a wealth of cultural resources which are unmatched by many other regions across the country.
+Our region ranked 19th in the 2004 national arts ranking (table X.21).